EVERSE-ResearchSoftware/RSQKit/pages/your_role/TEMPLATE_your_role.md

 ---
 title: "A title for the role you want to describe" # short title
 search_exclude: true # set to false if you want this page to show up in search results
-description: "" # a description of the page
+description: "" # a description of the role
 contributors: [] # a comma separated list of contributors' names, as found in _data/CONTRIBUTORS.yml
 page_id: # unique page id, e.g. lowercase title words separated by underscore(s) - for example page_id of 'version control' page could be version_control
 related_pages: